-Following Commission review and approval of Revision 5 of NUREG/BR-0058, the staff will publish this updated final guidance.
-The staff will also conduct Phase 2 of the activity, as described in SECY-14-0002.
+The Commission is reviewing the draft final Revision 5 of NUREG/BR-0058.
+After the Commission provides direction, the staff will conduct Phase 2 of the activity, as described in SECY-14-0002.

 29. Please provide the status of the revised guidance currently under development to clarify the use of qualitative factors, including milestones and the projected date for completion.
 In addition to this revised guidance, please list and briefly describe any actions taken and/or planned to improve the use of quantitative factors in regulatory analyses required for rulemaking, in the regulatory analyses required under the Backfit Rule, and in the Reactor Oversight Process Significance Determination Process.